w3c/cogai/demos/nlp/knowledge-based-nlp.md

 Taxonomic knowledge licenses the use of related words, e.g. "red flowers", given that flowers come in different colours.
 This can be used to select the most likely meaning of a word that has multiple possible meanings.
 The processing is incremental, i.e. word by word, and may involve progressive refinement as further evidence is observed.

 Concepts are based on natural language semantics, and may have fuzzy context dependent meanings.
 An example is `warm` which is relative to `hot` and `cold`, rather than to specific temperatures.
-Fuzzy meanings may be related to functions over a set of things and a given thing may be described as 60% warm and 40% cold.
+Fuzzy meanings may be related to functions over a set of things and a given thing may be described as `warm` (60%) and `cold` (40%).
 This is connected to human reasoning based upon consideration of a set of examples.

 A small set of examples is needed to provide a proof of concept demonstrator for cognitive natural language understanding.
 This then needs to be followed by a proof of concept demonstrator for cognitive natural language generation, as understanding and generation are closely coupled.